mbal/ercbot/README.md

 --------------------

-To configure the application, you must edit the `settings.cfg` file, placed in your `ercbot\src` directory.
+To configure the application, you must edit the `settings.cfg` file, placed in your `ercbot` directory.
 You can move it wherever you prefer, then use the file path when you start the application, like showed below.